 For more information on postnatal depression or anxiety, help and support, call the Perinatal Anxiety and Depression Australia (PANDA) helpline on 1300 726 306.

-The Australian Multiple Birth Association sells equipment for feeding multiples and can put you in touch with other mothers in a similar situation.
+The Australian Multiple Birth Association sells equipment for feeding multiples.
+They can also put you in touch with other mothers in a similar situation.

 Learn more here about the development and quality assurance of healthdirect content.

-Last reviewed: December 2019
+Last reviewed: June 2022